divalentino/ClusteringMusicSamples/README.md

 I haven't spent much effort
-trying to optimize the algorithm, as I've found that the usual approach of optimizing with respect to the average silhouette score (i.e. finding the "elbow" of the SSE curve) tends to create a fairly low number of clusters.
+trying to optimize the algorithm, as I've found that the usual approach of finding the "elbow" of the SSE curve tends to create a fairly low number of clusters.
 Regardless, the script will output softlinks to each of the sounds, organized according to cluster.